 '''

+cd release-directory

-cd release-directory source tools-directory/b2setup
+source tools-directory/b2setup

 '''

-- 2. Install b2luigi from pipy into your environment. - a.
-If you have a local installation, you can use the normal setup command b.
+2. Install b2luigi from pipy into your environment.

+a.
+If you have a local installation, you can use the normal setup command pip3 install b2luigi -U b.
 If you are using an installation from cvmfs, you need to add the user flag.